-Syracuse Winebar Restaurant is located at 23 Bank Place and conveniently located in between Collins St and Little Collins St. Bank Place is one of Melbourne's famous laneways and is a tree lined pedestrian thoroughfare.
-Our open dining room seats 70 people and our alfresco option is a lush outdoor seating area for up to 16 people.
+Syracuse Wine Bar Restaurant is located at 23 Bank Place and conveniently located between Collins Street and Little Collins Street.
+Bank Place is one of Melbourne’s famous laneways and is a tree lined pedestrian thoroughfare.
+Our open dining room seats 70 people and our alfresco area is a lush outdoor seating option for up to 16 people.

 Our dining room evokes a wholly other time and place.
 The ornate archways, soaring ceilings and curving chandeliers of a 19th century hotel lobby create a stunning impression of grandeur, though soft lighting and an assortment of antique tables and chairs keep the mood romantic and welcoming.
 Wine bottles displayed in various nooks and crannies hint at Syracuse’s vast and varied wine selection, which the food menu is designed to match.